For The Love of Pete

 And an eye on that corner office for myself.

-My jaw clenched as the fingers on one hand tightened round the slip of paper and the other hand squeezed on the crystal goblet.
+My jaw clenched as my fingers tightened round the slip of paper in one hand while the other squeezed on the crystal goblet.

 I opened my mouth to reply, hoping for a snappy comeback, but it was a waste of time.
 Brooke had stepped away, not bothering to hide the fact she was scanning the room, looking for somewhere to move onto.